Flyingbolt: Return

 Flyingbolt returned to action a year later but took part in only two races within the space of a month.
 Carrying 12 st 7 lbs in both, he finished 3rd on his first start at Punchestown (giving 42 lbs to all of the other runners) before finishing a well-beaten 7th in the Mackeson Gold Cup at Cheltenham.
-After he was subsequently found to be suffering from a recurrence of his illness, Dreaper expressed the wish to retire the horse rather than watch him deteriorate any further through no fault of his own.
+After he was subsequently found to be suffering from a recurrence of his illness, Dreaper expressed the wish to retire the horse rather than watch him deteriorate any further as a result of his debilitating condition.
 However, the owners decided to keep him in training, and when he returned to the track after a further year on the sidelines, he was in the care of Ken Oliver in Scotland.
 Flyingbolt again ran in only 2 races that season, although he did win one of them when carrying 12 st 7 lbs to victory under Barry Brogan in a handicap chase at Haydock on 3 January 1969 (Chaseform: made all, comfortably).
-Subsequently ruled out of action for another year, he returned to race sparingly for another 2 seasons without ever achieving the same level of form he had shown prior to his illness.
+Subsequently ruled out of action for yet another year, he returned to race sparingly for another 2 seasons without ever achieving the same level of form he had shown prior to his illness.
 In all, he only appeared on the racecourse 5 times between his win in the Irish National in April 1966 and his seasonal debut at Cheltenham in December 1969, almost 4 years later.
 Other than that, his most notable finish was a second in the King George VI Chase at Kempton on the eve of his 11th birthday, one of the few races in the calendar where he did not have to give lumps of weight away to the opposition.
-To put this into context, it was the first time in 9 starts that he carried less than 12-7 in a race.
+To put this into context, it was the first time in 9 starts that he carried less than 12–7 in a race.
 His final start, for his latest trainer, Roddy Armytage, came as a twelve-year-old in the Topham Trophy Handicap Chase at Aintree on 1 April 1971 where he carried top-weight but fell for the only time in his career.
 Despite not being the horse he once was, Flyingbolt left a deep impression on Armytage, as he explained to the Racing Post: